 AA will not accept any outside funding and is entirely self-supporting through the voluntary contributions of its members.
 Bequests from grateful families of members are politely refused.
 Members themselves are strictly limited in the amount they can give to AA.
 We believe that this policy permits us to pursue our singleness of purpose without the interference or influence of any outside agency.
 It has been working in Ireland and worldwide for over 70 years.
-Table-top contributions, as they are referred to, have permitted AA to maintain a permanent General Service Office in Dublin, and a Central Service Office in Belfast.
-These offices are staffed by highly trained professional staff and are open during normal office hours.
-AA also maintains numerous after-hours helplines, available evenings and weekends.
+Table-top contributions, as they are referred to, have permitted AA to maintain a permanent General Service Office in Dublin.
+This office is staffed by highly trained professional staff and are open during normal office hours.
+AA also maintains numerous afterhours helplines, available evenings and weekends.
 The General Service Office staff is available to handle any enquiries that may arise.
-AA's excellent intuitive and user friendlywebsite, www.alcoholicsanonymous.ie, is replete with useful information, whether one is merely curious, looking for information on one of the 2,000 plus weekly meetings in Ireland, or seeking help with drinkina.
-This recommended as the first point of contact for anyone seeking information on AA and, in addition to helping the troubled drinker, contains all relevant company information, including annual reports, accounts and company status.
-AA is an open and clearly visible organisation, adhering to the highest standards of mandatory reporting and account-keeping.
+AA's excellent intuitive and friendlvuser website. www.alcoholicsanonymous.ie. is replete with useful information, whether one is merely curious, looking for information on one of the 2,000 plus weekly meetings in Ireland, or seeking helpwith their drinking.
+This website is recommended as the first point of contact for anyone seeking information on AA and, in addition to helping the troubled drinker, contains all relevant company information, including annual reports, accounts and company status.
+AA is an open and clearlyvisible organisation, adhering to the highest standards of mandatory reporting and account-keeping.

 Why, then, if AA is so open and transparent, does it remain "anonymous?"
 The anonymity referred to throughout AA is the personal anonymity of its members.
 This tradition of anonymity at public level offers members the reassurance that their personal information will never become public or be discussed outside of AA.
-This guarantee of personal confidentiality is vital to members' peace of mind and predates General Data recent Protection Regulations by about 70 years!!
-AA is, of course, fully GDPR compliant, AA has in the past been accused of secrecy, of being a secret society, even a cult.
+This guarantee of personal confidentiality is vital to members' peace of mind and predates recent General Data Protection Regulations by about 70 years!!
+AA is, of course, fully GDPR compliant.
+AA has in the past been accused of secrecy, of being a secret society, even a cult.
 Nothing could be further from the truth.
-Although originally founded on Christian principles.
-AA does not require any religious affiliation whatsoever and welcomes people of all, or indeed no, religious tradition.
-Operating on spiritual principles.
-AA promotes acceptance of others regardless of race, creed or gender.
+Although originally founded on Christian principles, AA does religious not require any affiliation whatsoever and welcomes people of all, or indeed no, religious tradition.
+Operating on principles, spiritual AA promotes acceptance of others regardless of race, creed or gender.